JamesPiggott/Ultimate-Guide-To-Advanced-Hacking/hacking_books/ultimate_guide_to_advanced_hacking/chapter_6_reconnaissance/1_Reconnaissance/README.md

 # Chapter 6 Reconnaissance

-Before being able to hack a target we need to know as much we can about the target.
-It mau surprise you, or it may not, that for most targets a lot of information can be found online, even with a simple Google search.
-These days most time pentesting a target will go into reconnaisance.
-If done properly, and it being fruitful finding possible vulnerabilities will be relatively easy.
-While performing reconnaisance as described in this chapter it is vital to understand the difference between passive and active recon.
+Before being able to hack a target we need to know as much we can about it.
+It may surprise you, or it may not, that for most targets a lot of information can be found online, even with a simple Google search.
+These days most time spent penetration testing a target will go into reconnaissance.
+If done properly, and it being fruitful, finding possible vulnerabilities will be relatively easy.
+While performing reconnaissance as described in this chapter it is vital to understand the difference between passive and active recon.
 Only during the latter are packets actively being sent to the target.
 It is something you may well want to consider delaying until you have gathered all publicly available information on the target.
-It is also important to note that the online resources you consult may well keep a record of your searched.
-Were you logged into Google while you searching for that Excel file on the target website?
+It is also important to note that the online resources you consult may well keep a record of your search.
+Were you logged into Google while searching for that Excel file on the target website?
 That may be hard to deny if you are standing in court.
-Were possible, cover your tracks, use TOR, VPNs and broswers in private mode.
+Were possible, cover your tracks, use TOR, VPNs and browsers in private mode.

 Let's get started

 ## Network Exploration vs Web Exploration

 This chapter is divided into two parts.
 The first focuses on network exploration, the act of discovering as many systems connected online that can be traced to a company or a person.
-Basically, it comes to finding as many IP addresses, or IP ranges as possible.
-The second part, web exploration, specifically is about extracting information from websites and domains.
+Basically, it comes down to finding as many IP addresses, or IP ranges as possible.
+The second part, web exploration, specifically, is about extracting information from websites and domains.
 The second part includes fingerprinting and gathering information on target websites.
 While the first part is considered passive, in that never should a single data packet reach the target, the second part is active.
-You are sending data packets to the target and thus because of your intentions might be violating laws in certain jurisdictions.
+You are sending data packets to the target and thus because of your intentions you might be violating laws in certain jurisdictions.

 With Reconnaissance, look for the following pieces of information:
  - Usernames, profile names and or email addresses